nikaqim/FVR_RETUTO/README.md

 ---

+## Deploy Vercel
+Deploy Manually Using Vercel CLI
+- Install Vercel CLI if you haven’t already: npm install -g vercel

+- Navigate to your Angular project folder and log in: vercel login

+- Deploy the specific branch:
+        git checkout your-branch

+- vercel --prod
+- Or for a preview deployment: vercel

+This will generate a preview URL where you can see your changes.

 Let me know if you want me to package this into a **`.md` file** that you can download directly. 😊